szapp/FeatShare/doc/anchors.rst

 .. glossary::

     description
         Description of the action the anchor will perform.
         This will be shown in the progress bar of the installation.

     path
         Relative path of the file the anchor will modify.
-If the file does not exist, the anchor will :std:term:`fail<ignoreOnFail>`.
+        If the file does not exist, the anchor will create the file if the :std:term:`regex.needle` is empty, otherwise the anchor will :std:term:`fail<ignoreOnFail>`.

         .. note::
             **Note:** Back-slashes need to be escaped by an additional backslash (``\\``).